Jungkook's net worth and most expensive things owned by the BTS singer

 The BTS member’s car collection

 The artist is quite fascinated with exquisite automobiles and bought himself a Mercedes Benz GT63S in 2020.
-The car, which is estimated to be around USD 2 million, featured in many of Jungkook’s social media posts.
+The car, which is estimated to be around USD 2 million (INR 16 crore approx.), featured in many of Jungkook’s social media posts.
 The G-Class edition SUV boasts stylish aesthetics, notoriously powerful engines and much more making it one of the most expensive Mercedes models.

 However, if reports are to be believed, Jungkook’s priced possession was found on the art website Blacklot.
 The auction site, which specialises in rare items, saw a bidding war arise as soon as the car went up for sale.